Last updated on November 12th, 2023 at 07:17 pm

 Let’s make it clear immediately: biscotto pizza stone should not be used in a home oven.
 For a simple reason: it takes too much to heat.
 Actually it is highly possible that it will never reach the temperature you need.
 This type of pizza stone is thick and is meant to be used with high temperatures.
 So for example using a biscotto Saputo in Ooni Koda oven makes sense.
 But that’s because Ooni koda (or any other Ooni pizza oven) works at 450/500 Celsius!

 However sometimes also in a dedicated Neapolitan pizza oven a biscotto is not really ideal.
 For example I personally think that baking in Ooni Koda 16 with a biscotto is less effective than using its original cordierite stone.
 I believe that a pizza oven should be engineered to be used with biscotto stone.
 So you can’t replace one for another that straight.

 From what I am saying you probably also understand why I believe that cordierite is better for home oven.
 First of all you can get the temperature faster.
 Second it comes with some kind of flexibility.
-In fact you can either bake pizza directly on stone or you can use a baking tray.
+In fact you can either bake pizza directly on stone or you can use a baking tray or a pizza pan.
 For sure it is not recommended to use a baking tray on a biscotto stone.

 Why you should buy a Pizza Steel for oven instead of stone

 A pizza steel is an excellent alternative to a pizza stone.